h5bp/server-configs-nginx/doc/getting-started.md

 This will test the nginx config file and throws error if any.
 Otherwise test is successful and you can restart nginx.

 Finally reload nginx to apply the changes.
-This means nginx will reload the configuration files and if it is valid, it starts accepting connections to the new configuration.
-The [documentation is more in depth](http://nginx.org/en/docs/beginners_guide.html#control)

 	/etc/init.d/nginx reload